-Andy Robertson: How a Glasgow golf club helped mould a Liverpool hero - bunkered.co.uk
+Andy Robertson: How a Glasgow golf club helped mould a football hero - bunkered.co.uk

 “Far from it,” he says.
 “I remember he came back up here to play with Allan McGregor when the pair of them were playing at Hull and, obviously, I was giving him a bit of stick.
 It was just like old times.
 Sometimes you get guys who make it as a footballer and suddenly they start to wander around like they’re ‘Billy Big Bollocks’ but Andy’s not like that at all.
 He’s brand new.
 He’s a really great lad."

-Soon, Robertson will receive honorary membership of the club in recognition of his achievements.
-It would have happened in March when he should have been in Glasgow to lead Scotland into a European Championships play-off match with Israel.
-The coronavirus pandemic caused the tie to be postponed.
+Soon, Robertson will receive honorary membership of the club in honour of his achievements.

 “He’s more than deserving of the recognition,” adds Duncan.
 “It doesn’t matter to anybody here that he’s made it as a footballer and not a golfer.
 We’re proud to have had him as part of our club and hopefully there’s plenty more success to come for him yet."